 - For the swirl mixture, in a small bowl combine the cinnamon, sugar and pecans and set aside.
-Melt 2 tablespoons of butter and set aside.
+Melt 2 tablespoons of butter and set aside to cool.

-- Bake one hour, or until a toothpick inserted in the center comes out clean.
+- Bake 50 to 60 minutes, or until a toothpick inserted in the center comes out clean.
 Cool in pan on a rack and remove from pan when completely cool.

 - When greasing the loaf pan, use the butter wrapper after you take it off the softened butter.